What is Bipolar Disorder?

 All you need to do is take the small first step.

-# Certain excerpts sourced from The National Institute of Mental Health website for the benefit of patients seeking more credible information on this condition.
+# Certain excerpts sourced from The National Institute of Mental Health website for the benefit of persons seeking more credible information on this condition.